-The widely-used 'Multi-Level Perspective' or MLP (Geels 2002) identifies the meso-level as the established 'socio-technical (ST) regime', an set of interrelated sub-systems which define rules and regulatory structures around existing technologies and practices.
-The micro level is an ecosystem of varied niche alternatives, and overlaying the ST regime is a macro 'landscape' level.
-Transitions often start with niche alternatives (Köhler et al. 2019; Grin et al. 2010), which may break through to wider diffusion (second stage in Figure 1.8), especially if external landscape developments 'create pressures on the regime that lead to cracks, tensions and windows of opportunity' (Geels 2010; Rotmans et al. 2001); an example is climate change putting sustained pressure on current regimes of energy production and consumption (Kuzemko et al. 2016).
-There are con inual interactions between landscape, regime and niches, with varied implications for Transition Management (Loorbach 2010; Rotmans et al. 2001).
+- 11 The widely-used 'Multi-Level Perspective' or MLP (Geels 2002) identifies the meso-level as the 12 established 'socio-technical (ST) regime', an set of interrelated sub-systems which define rules and 13 regulatory structures around existing technologies and practices.
+The micro level is an ecosystem of 14 varied niche alternatives, and overlaying the ST regime is a macro 'landscape' level.
+Transitions often 15 start with niche alternatives (Köhler et al. 2019; Grin et al. 2010), which may break through to wider 16 diffusion (second stage in Figure 1.8), especially if external landscape developments 'create pressures on the regime that lead to cracks, tensions and windows of opportunity' (Geels 2010; Rotmans et al. 17 18 2001); an example is climate change putting sustained pressure on current regimes of energy production - and consumption (Kuzemko et al. 2016).
+There are continual interactions between landscape, regime - and niches, with varied implications for Transition Management (Loorbach 2010; Rotmans et al. 2001).

-In contrast to standard economic metrics of marginal or smooth change (e.g. elasticities), transition theories emphasise interdisciplinary approaches and the non linea dynamics, social, economic and environmental aspects of transitions to sustainability (Köhler et al. 2018; Cherp et al. 2018).
-This may explain persistent tendencies to underestimate the exponential pace of change now being observed in renewable electricity (Chapters 2, 6) and emerging in mobility (Chapter 10).
+21 In contrast to standard economic metrics of marginal or smooth change (e.g. elasticities), transition environmental aspects of transitions to sustainability (Köhler et al. 2018; Cherp et al. 2018).
+This may renewable electricity (Chapters 2, 6) and emerging in mobility (Chapter 10).

-Recent decades have seen parallel broadening of economic perspectives and theories.
-Building also on the New Institutional Economics literatures (Williamson 2000), Grubb et al. (2015) classify these into three 'domains of economic decision-making' associated with different branches of economic theory, respectively (1) behavioural and organisational; (2) neoclassical and welfare, and (3) evolutionary and institutional.
-Like MLP, these are related to different social and temporal scales, as applied also in studying the 'adaptive finance' in UK electricity transition (Hall et al. 2017).
-There are significant differences but the e approaches all point to understanding the characteristics of different actors, notably, individuals/local actors; larger corporate organisations (public or private); and (mainly) public authorities each with different decision-making characteristics.
+22 theories emphasise interdisciplinary approaches and the non-linear dynamics, social, economic and the New Institutional Economics literatures (Williamson 2000), Grubb et al. (2015) classify these into three 'domains of economic decision-making' associated with different branches of economic theory, respectively (1) behavioural and organisational; (2) neoclassical and welfare, and (3) evolutionary and